1991–92 All-Ireland Senior Club Hurling Championship

 The 1991–92 All-Ireland Senior Club Hurling Championship was the 22nd staging of the All-Ireland Senior Club Hurling Championship, the Gaelic Athletic Association's premier inter-county club hurling tournament.
-The championship began on 18 August 1991 and ended on 29 March 1992.
+The championship ran from 18 August 1991 to 29 March 1992.

-Glenmore were the defending champions, however, they failed to qualify.
+Glenmore were the defending champions, however, they failed to qualify after being beaten by St Martin's in the 1991 Kilkenny SHC semi-finals.
+Cashel King Cormacs, Lismore and Moorefield made their championship debuts, while Birr returned after a long absence.

-On 29 March 1992, Kiltormer won the championship following a 0–15 to 1–8 defeat of Birr in the All-Ireland final.
-This was their first All-Ireland title ever.
+The All-Ireland final was played at Semple Stadium in Thurles on 29 March 1992, between Kiltormer of Galway and Birr of Offaly, in what was a first championship meeting between the teams.
+Kiltormer won the match by 0–15 to 1–08 to claim a first title.

-Cashel King Cormacs's Tommy Grogan was the championship's top scorer with 1–35.
+Tommy Grogan, from the Cashel King Cormacs club, was the championship's top scorer with 1–35.